katcy/better-todo-comments/README.md

-# ✨Better TODO Comments✨
+# Commentify

-Better TODO Comments provides the following features
+Commentify provides the following features

 - Configure custom comment templates that you can add as snippets inside your files
 - Provides a tree view of all your comment templates.
 Clicking on which you can easily search for the comments you have added.